sdaves/Bamboo/README.md

 ### Changelog
+* 2013-09-26<br>
+removed type 'string' and swichted it with 'text' so the only way to render a textarea is the type 'textarea'.
 * 2013-09-25<br>
 added active class for the nav-tabs on the index view<br>
 added overwrites for orderByColumn (default: table key) and orderByDirection (default: asc)